Your Guide To Finding The Best Rain Jackets In Australia

 Manufacturers will generally rate jackets by using two numbers, for example – 10k/15k.

-The first number illustrates how water resistant the rain jacket is, which is measured in millimetres.
+The first number illustrates how water-resistant the rain jacket is, which is measured in millimetres.
 The second number relates to how breathable the jacket is, which is indicated in grams.

 Basically, what we can take from the above information is that the higher the numbers, the more water-resistant and breathable the rain jacket will be.
 It’s always beneficial to have the highest waterproof rating, whereas high breathability is of most importance when you will be continuously exerting yourself and producing sweat.